About this mod

 How It Works:

-SDDS performs a calculation each time a weapon is fired, which takes into account the volume level of the weapon, weapon type, whether the weapon is suppressed or silenced, if it's automatic, and how "loud" it's ammo is.
+SDDS' formula takes into account the volume level of the weapon, weapon type, whether the weapon is suppressed or silenced, if it's automatic, and how "loud" it's ammo is.
+Repeated shots increase the size of each shot's detection event, and this scalar increase fades between shots.

 Loud ammos include 12.7mm, fuel, .50mg, rockets, and 12 ga.